monoculum/formam/README.md

 Custom Marshaling
 -----------------

 You can umarshal data and map keys by implementing the `encoding.TextUnmarshaler` interface.

+If the forms sends multiple values then only the first value is passed to `UnmarshalText()`, but if the name ends with `[]` then it's called for all values.

 Custom Type
 -----------